OpenPodcar/OpenPodcar/gazebo/README.md

 In gazebo, need to manual set PID params to 1,0,.5 for front wheels.

-Troubleshooting:
-AF_NET error:
-If this is coming from a gazebo plugin -- it may be because gazebo is being run standalone rather than launched from ros as required.

 TODO: implement a standard twist interface to accept messages such as,